trptcolin/consistency_fail/README.md

 ## Usage

-The only run mode for now is to generate a report of the problematic spots in your application.
+The only run mode that's fully supported for now is to generate a report of the problematic spots in your application.
 From your Rails project directory, run:

     consistency_fail